underlines/awesome-ml/llm-tools.md

 - [You Only Cache Once](https://arxiv.org/abs/2405.05254) Decoder-Decoder Architectures for Language Models
 - [SOLAR](https://arxiv.org/abs/2312.15166) Scaling LLMs with Simple yet Effective Depth Up-Scaling to increase parameter count and continue pre-training, [SOLAR-10.7B](https://huggingface.co/upstage/SOLAR-10.7B-v1.0)
 - [TextGrad](https://arxiv.org/abs/2406.07496v1) allows users to enhance AI system components by backpropagating textual feedback provided by LLMs to optimize variables in computation graphs, utilizing a framework similar to PyTorch for various tasks.
+- [Vision language models are blind](https://arxiv.org/abs/2407.06581) LLMs with Vision capabilities VLMs perform low on a new benchmark suite called BlindTest that is easy for humans but difficult for VLMs
+- [SpreadsheetLLM](https://arxiv.org/abs/2407.09025v1) Encoding Spreadsheets for Large Language Models, introduces SheetCompressor, an innovative encoding framework for compressing spreadsheets to enhance LLM performance, achieving a state-of-the-art 78.9% F1 score, outperforming existing models.
+- [Internet of Agents](https://arxiv.org/abs/2407.07061) creating a flexible and scalable platform for LLM-based multi-agent collaboration using an agent integration protocol, an instant-messaging-like architecture, and dynamic mechanisms for agent teaming and conversation flow control, code available

 # Other awesome resources